 To find out whether a blood vessel is pressing on the nerve, pictures of the brain arteries may be taken using:

 - X-rays of the arteries with a dye (conventional angiography)

 In severe cases, when pain is difficult to treat, surgery to take pressure off the glossopharyngeal nerve may be needed.
 This is called microvascular decompression.
-Or, the nerve can be cut (rhizotomy).
-Both surgeries are generally considered effective.
+The nerve can also be cut (rhizotomy).
+Both surgeries are effective.
 If a cause of the neuralgia is found, treatment should control the underlying problem.

 How well you do depends on the cause of the problem and the effectiveness of the first treatment.
-Surgery is considered effective for people who do not benefit from medications.
+Surgery is considered effective for people who do not benefit from medicines.

 When to Contact a Medical Professional

-Call your health care provider if you have symptoms of glossopharyngeal neuralgia.
-See a pain specialist if the pain is severe to be sure that you are aware of all your options for controlling pain.
+See a pain specialist if the pain is severe, to be sure that you are aware of all your options for controlling pain.

 Cranial mononeuropathy IX; Weisenberg syndrome; GPN